guilhermgonzaga/rpi-cups-server/README.md

 1. Create `settings.json` from `settings_template.json` with your preferences.
 1. Adapt `setup.sh` and `controller.py` to your particular printer model.
 1. Run `setup.sh` to install dependencies and setup CUPS.
-1. Start the printer controller with `run.sh`
+1. Start the printer controller with `start.sh`

 Obs.: `controller.py` is only needed in order to automate the printer, but if you want more flexibility out of it, try and get daemon.runner to work.